aydon14/AES/README.md

+ALL files have purposes.
+For proper use, use AES_update.py AES.py and AES-raw.py work but aren't recommended/optimized.

 - AES-testing.py - Each function tested individually
 - AES.py - Working with main function
 - AES-raw.py - AES.py with no comments.